striezel/botvinnik/doc/readme.md

 # Documentation for botvinnik Matrix bot

-botvinnik is (or rather: will be) a chat bot that uses the Matrix protocol for communication and provides some helpful stuff to the Matrix users.
+botvinnik is (or rather: will be) a chat bot that uses the Matrix protocol for communication and provides some helpful commands to the Matrix users.

-(More on that as soon as it is implemented.)
+A list of all available commands can be seen [here](commands.md).

 # Preparations